 The NSW Driving Test Experience

-In this article, we’re going to cover the Australian driving test experience.
+In this article, we will cover the Australian driving test experience.
 To be precise, what should you expect?

 Scheduling The Test

-The test scheduling is done online, and the date is usually set at least a month away in advance.
+The test scheduling is done online, and the date is usually set at least a month in advance.
 Most likely, you will be given an option to choose different test centres in your state.
-For the booking time, you will probably be given a time slot of between 8 AM to 4:30 P.M.
+For the booking time, you will likely be given a time slot between 8:00 AM and 4:30 PM.

 Arriving at The Test Centre

-On the test day, you should arrive at least 15 to 30 minutes at the test centre before the scheduled appointment.
-If you arrive too late (after the appointment time), you could have your driving test cancelled.
+On the test day, you should arrive at the test centre at least 15 to 30 minutes before the scheduled appointment.
+If you arrive too late (after the scheduled appointment time), your driving test may be cancelled.

-Before the driving test starts, they will check your documents; a learner’s driving license, proof of identity, completed logbook and any other relevant paperwork.
+Before the driving test starts, they will check your documents: a learner’s driving license, proof of identity, a completed logbook, and any other relevant paperwork.

 Note: In most states, you will be asked to bring your car for the driving test.